ansys/pyprimemesh/doc/source/user_guide/launching_pyprime.rst

 Disconnecting from the Server
 =============================

-The :func:`Client.exit() <ansys.meshing.prime.Client.exit>` function closes the connection with the server.
+The :func:`Client.exit() <ansys.meshing.prime.Client.exit>` function ends the connection with the server.

-If the :class:`Client <ansys.meshing.prime.Client>` launched the server, then this will also kill the server process.
+If the :class:`Client <ansys.meshing.prime.Client>` launched the server, then this also terminates the server process.

 ==============================================
-Running a python script in batch on the Server
+Running a Python Script in Batch on the Server
 ==============================================

-A python script can be ran directly on the server from a Linux or Windows console.
+Python script can be run directly on the server from a Linux or Windows console.

-Here is an example on Windows for running a python script directly from the cmd line.
+Below example shows how to run a python script directly from the command line on Windows:

 .. code:: shell-session